anujtech313/Machine-Learning/README.md

-This is a data science project for statistical analysis
+This is a Machine Learning project for statistical analysis for Glass Manufactioring Unit